noriov/nostd_env/README.md

 * A Rust `no_std` program runs on QEMU in X86 Long Mode.
 * BIOS functions can be called from a Rust `no_std` program.
+* Rust alloc library is working with a first-fit memory allocator.
 * `nostd_env` runs on QEMU 6.2 macOS 12 Monterey.

 # Components